AZdave/bioplot/python/README.md

         2.)
 If biorhythms were accurate and useful, then you should consider time zones.
 Add birth time and zone to the birthdate.
-            I will leave this as an exercise for the user.
             My time difference is two hours hardly noticable on the plots.
+            The program has a crude time zone difference in hours by using the -bh switch.

         3.)
 It seems to me that the chances of finding a problem have increased with the number of biorhythm curves.
 Keep to three